 About TIFF

 TIFF is a not-for-profit cultural organization with a mission to transform the way people see the world through film.
-An international leader in film culture, TIFF initiatives include the annual Toronto International Film Festival® in September; TIFF Lightbox, which features five cinemas, learning, and entertainment facilities; the innovative national distribution program Film Circuit, and the TIFF Content Market launching in 2026.
+A global leader in film and entertainment, TIFF initiatives include the annual Toronto International Film Festival® in September; TIFF Lightbox, which features five cinemas, learning and entertainment facilities; the Donald Shebib TIFF Film Circuit, an innovative national distribution program; and the TIFF Content Market launching in 2026.
 The organization generates an estimated annual economic impact of $240 million CAD.
 TIFF Lightbox is generously supported by contributors including the Province of Ontario, the Government of Canada, the City of Toronto, the Reitman family (Ivan Reitman, Agi Mandel, and Susan Michaels), The Daniels Corporation, and RBC.
 For more information, visit tiff.net.

-TIFF is generously supported by Festival Presenting Partner Rogers Communications.
+TIFF is generously supported by Festival Presenting Sponsor Rogers Communications.

 TIFF is generously supported by Major Sponsors RBC and Visa, and Major Supporters: the Government of Canada, Government of Ontario, and City of Toronto.

-The TIFF Next Wave Film Festival is supported by the Ontario Arts Council and the City of Toronto.
+TIFF Next Wave Film Festival is presented by Takis® and supported by the Rossy Foundation, Ontario Arts Council, and the City of Toronto.

 More Media Releases